LoopKit/loopdocs/docs/loop-3/loop-3-medtronic.md

 Leave the Preferred Data Source set to on Event History for proper functioning of Loop.

-**Event History must be selected for Nightscout to display temp basals, carbs, and boluses from Loop.**  Event History must also be selected in order for prime events to be detected and NOT contribute to IOB during site changes.
+**Event History must be selected for Nightscout to display temp basals, carbs, and boluses from Loop.**  Event History must also be selected so that when you prime your tubing, the insulin used for priming does NOT contribute to IOB during site changes.
 Please just leave the Preferred Data Source on Event History.

 ### Use MySentry